 First and foremost, Canada's Wonderland is about fun.
 Fun for everyone.
 Here you'll find everything you need to know about navigating and enjoying the park and all of its experiences.
-And if you can't find the answers here, feel free to download our Guest Assistance Guide or stop by any of our Guest Services areas at the front gate or throughout the park.
+And if you can't find the answers here, feel free to download our Guest Assistance Guide, contact us at firstname.lastname@example.org or stop by any of our Guest Services areas at the front gate or throughout the park.

 At Canada’s Wonderland, we are proud of our reputation for accommodating guests with disabilities through our Ride Admission Policy.
 To provide equal access for all guests, we have developed a Boarding Pass Program which allows guests with mobility restrictions or cognitive impairment to access attractions at specified times via the Alternate Access Entrance (usually the ride’s exit) in order to avoid crowds and waiting in the regular lines.

 Guests who are in possession of a Boarding Pass will be entitled to arrive at the eligible ride of their choice any time after receipt of the Boarding Pass.
 When the guest arrives at the Alternate Access Entrance of the ride, the guest will receive the next ride time (an actual time) based on the wait time of the attraction on which the guest has selected to participate first.
 The guest will be welcomed to participate, and then will be required to wait until the time indicated on the Boarding Pass before being permitted to participate on the next attraction of choice.
 When that time arrives, the guest should use the Alternate Access Entrance and show the pass to the ride associate, who will assist the guest and their group with participating as well as issuing their next time based on that attraction’s wait time.
 The process will continue throughout the day.
 Guests may then choose to rest comfortably away from the queue area until their boarding time.